 forward and back so that the smoke drifted over her and her cousins.
 He continued past them and up the driveway, spreading the richly scented smoke over the servants on the steps.
 The

 servants gave way, leaving an open path to the open front doors.
 The High Priest walked up the steps and into the house.
 The rest of the priests stopped on the steps but continued to

 After a minute the high priest came out of the house and started down the steps.
 He stopped and turned to the servants.
-After a few seconds he walked over to where Neima stood between
+He looked over them slowly before walking up to where Neima stood

-her parents and placed his hands on her head.
+between her parents and placed his one hand on her head.
 He spoke a few words to her and then lifted his hands out to encompass all the servants and spoke again.